 [END NL]

-One may wonder if all these manipulations of who seeks treatment leads to “fake” science.
-The three steps outlined earlier change observed data and essentially simulate what impact the treatment program would have had if patients has participated equally.
+One may wonder if all these manipulations of who seeks treatment lead to “fake” science.
+The three steps outlined earlier change observed data and essentially simulate what impact the treatment program would have had if the patients had participated equally.
 This equality of treatment, of course, is not the truth.
 Yet, the simulation is necessary to remove the bias introduced by patients’ preferences for treatment.
 In the end, propensity scoring allows us to simulate how things would have been if treated and untreated patients did not differ in their characteristics.
 These manipulations of observed data are not arbitrary or “fake” science.
 They are part of a systematic transformation of data that guarantees less bias.

 [H1] Balancing Through Propensity Scores